shopware/docs/guides/plugins/plugins/api/multi-inventory.md

 ## Data structure

-The multi-inventory feature relies on a specific data structure to function optimally.
-To understand this data structure, a detailed entity-relationship model is provided below.
-This model visually represents the various entities involved in the multi-inventory feature, as well as the relationships between them.
+The Multi-Inventory feature implements a specific data structure for its internal stock handling.
+The following entity-relationship model visually represents the new entities, as well as the relationships between them and platform entities.

 ![multi-inventory_data-structure](../../../../.gitbook/assets/multi-inventory-data-structure.png)